-Chapter 14: About the Traffic Viewer
+Chapter 15: Traffic Viewer

 Fortify WebInspect normally displays in the navigation pane only the hierarchical structure of the Web site or Web service, plus those sessions in which a vulnerability was discovered.
 The Traffic Viewer, however, allows you to display and review every HTTP request sent by Fortify WebInspect and the associated HTTP response received from the server.